 Sutherland notes that in a settled action from January 2011, FINRA found that a CCO had failed to ensure that his firm established, maintained and enforced a reasonable supervisory system because his firm’s WSPs were deficient.

-“In particular, the WSPs did not specify: Who was responsible for performing due diligence on private placement offerings; Procedures for satisfying due diligence requirements; How due diligence was to be documented; Who was responsible for reviewing due diligence and approving an offering; and Who would perform ongoing supervision of
+“In particular, the WSPs did not specify: Who was responsible for performing due diligence on private placement offerings; Procedures for satisfying due diligence requirements; How due diligence was to be documented; Who was responsible for reviewing due diligence and approving an offering; and Who would perform ongoing supervision of private offerings and approval.”
+The CCO was suspended in any principal capacity for one month and fined $10,000, Sutherland says.

 Under securities laws, emails must be retained, even if they include “imprecise and ill-considered comments,” Sutherland reported.
 So failure to retain such communications has led to numerous disciplinary actions against both firms and individuals.